dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 ### My take

-Taste is the ability to tell whether a piece of code **_feels_** right.
-In the same way that physics systems trend towards a state of low entropy, taste is a driving force within you that makes you reshape your software abstractions until they reach their natural _minima_.
+Taste is the ability to tell whether a piece of code _feels_ right.
+In the same way that physics systems trend towards a state of low entropy, taste is a driving force within you that compels you to reshape your software abstractions until they reach their natural _minima_.

 Your ability to tell whether code feels right or not will naturally be dependent on your areas of expertise as a software engineer.
 Take me, the writer of this blog post, as an example: while I can detect potential issues in backend code almost subconsciously, the best I can do with frontend code is say "it looks ok".

-Taste is relevant at any level of abstraction: in the same manner you can have elegant code, you can also have an elegant software architecture.
+As a final note, taste is relevant at any level of abstraction: in the same manner you can have elegant code, you can also have an elegant software architecture... or not.

-As a final note (and this more of a personal conjecture), taste appears to be intertwined with other positive attributes that are important to software engineering, such as proactiveness, attention to detail, high personal quality standards and clear technical vision.

 ## Taste is about to become really freaking important